Decomposition of convex high dimensional aggregative stochasticcontrol problems: A numerical example: the LQG (Linear Quadratic Gaussian) problem

+Since numerical simulations are based on finite dimensional approximations, it is relevant to compare the empirical convergence rates, shown in Figures \ref{variance price it study iteration}-\ref{bias price it study iteration}, with the associated theoretical asymptotic rates presented in the literature for a finite dimensional setting.

-On Figure \ref{variance price it study iteration}, we observe a behavior in $1/k^{\alpha}$ (with $\alpha\simeq 0.8$) of the variance $v_{k,n}$ w.r.t. the number of iterations $k$.
-This rate of convergence is consistent with \cite[Theorem 2.2.12, Chapter 2]{duflo2013random} for Robbins Monro algorithm where the convergence is proved to be of order at most in $1/k$.
+In Figure \ref{variance price it study iteration}, we observe a behavior in $1/k^{\alpha}$ (with $\alpha\simeq 0.8$) of the variance $v_{k,n}$ w.r.t. the number of iterations $k$.
+This rate of convergence is consistent with \cite[Theorem 2.2.12, Chapter 2]{duflo2013random}, where the best asymptotic convergence rate for the Robbins-Monro algorithm is proved to be of the order of $1/k$ (for the quadratic error).